-An industry-led approach to development of the charging network poses the risk of limiting access to chargepoints across the network because of a lack of compatibility, technological or otherwise (e.g. restricting usage to customers of the chargepoint operator through a contract).
-It has so far resulted in users needing apps, cards and/or membership accounts to access chargepoints and becomes another potential barrier to EV uptake by restricting access.[51]
+An industry-led approach to development of the charging network poses the risk of limiting access to chargepoints across the network because of a lack of compatibility, technological or otherwise, for example, restricting usage to customers of the chargepoint operator through a contract.
+It has so far resulted in users needing apps, cards and/or membership accounts to access chargepoints, which has restricted access and become another potential barrier to EV uptake (REA, 2018).
 Implementing interoperability requirements at this relatively early stage of infrastructure development could reduce these barriers.

 The amount and nature of data handled and transmitted by smart chargepoints means that cyber security - both for the grid and for consumers - is of high importance.
-Smart charging also involves remote control of a high-energy device, potentially when the owner/user is not present (e.g. a chargepoint responding to signals when the vehicle is plugged in for an extended period of time, such as overnight), and consequently introduces safety concerns.[52]
+Smart charging also involves remote control of a high-energy device, potentially when the owner/user is not present, for example, a chargepoint responds to signals when the vehicle is plugged in for an extended period of time, such as overnight, and consequently introduces safety concerns (Department for Transport and Office for Low Emission Vehicles, 2019a).